root-project/root/tree/ntuple/v7/doc/specifications.md

 The second 32bit integer references the associated "projected" field.
 A projected field is a field using alias columns to present available data by an alternative C++ type.
 The ID of the alias column itself is given implicitly by the serialization order.
-In particular, alias columns have larger IDs than physical columns.
+In particular, alias columns have larger IDs than physical columns in the same schema description block (see comment in Section "Schema Extension Record Frame").
 In the footer and page list envelopes, only physical column IDs must be referenced.